Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Partially Reflexive Stable Cut

 Let $H^2_1$ be the graph on $8$ vertices built from $H_1$ by subdividing all four of its pendant edges once.
 Call $H'$ a \emph{pendant subdivision} of $H$ if the only edges that are subdivided (perhaps many times) contain a vertex of degree $1$.
+Proof of the following is deferred to the appendix.

-\begin{corollary} {\sc Partially Reflexive Stable Cut} has the same classification as a C123-problem on {\cal H}-subgraph-free graphs, unless {\cal H} contains both a pendant subdivision of a net and a pendant subdivision of $H_1$.
-Furthermore, {\sc Partially Reflexive Stable Cut} is NP-complete $\{C_3,H_1^2\}$-subgraph-free graphs. \end{corollary} \begin{proof} If $\cal{H}$ contains only a pendant subdivision of $H_1$, then we may use the proof from the first part of Theorem~\ref{thm:siani-main}, taking care that our paths are long enough to omit any of the pendant subdivisions of $H_1$ in ${\cal H}$.
+\begin{corollary} {\sc Partially Reflexive Stable Cut} has the same classification as a C123-problem on $\mathcal{H}$-subgraph-free graphs, unless $\mathcal{H}$ contains both a pendant subdivision of a net and a pendant subdivision of $H_1$.
+Additionally, {\sc Partially Reflexive Stable Cut} is NP-complete on $\{C_3,H_1^2\}$-subgraph-free graphs. \end{corollary}

+It follows from the previous corollary that the sets $\cal{H}$ in which the classification for {\sc Partially Reflexive Stable Cut} differs from a C123-problem must contain at least two graphs: one a pendant subdivision of a net and one pendant subdivision of $H_1$.
+We already saw that the $\{C_3,H_1^2\}$-subgraph-free case is NP-complete.
+Our further examination in this vicinity is deferred to the appendix (though the results also appear in Table~\ref{tab:1}).